Student Technology Devices

 Students will need access to a device and internet connectivity.
 In addition to existing Chromebooks, the Board of Education approved the purchase of additional Chromebooks to help remove technology barriers and advance equitable student learning outcomes.
 As such, HCPSS has moved to a 1:1 student-to-device ratio in grades pre-K to 12, and has provided a Chromebook to all students.

 In addition to a device, all students will need reliable access to the internet.

 Identifying Student Technology Device Needs

-Through grants and additional funds, HCPSS is able to purchase a sufficient amount of devices necessary to eventually achieve a 1:1 student-to-device ratio for all students in grades pre-K through 12.
-Due to vendor delays, order fulfillment will not arrive as expected and HCPSS is adjusting its device distribution plan.
+Through grants and additional funds, HCPSS was able to purchase a sufficient amount of devices necessary to achieve a 1:1 student-to-device ratio for all students in grades pre-K through 12.

 Any family without access to the internet should notify the school system using the directions below.
 HCPSS is working with the Bright Minds Foundation and Comcast to support families who may be eligible to participate in the Comcast Internet Essentials program.
 Additionally, HCPSS will prioritize distribution of a limited number of hot spots to families who cannot obtain access to the internet.

 See the directions below for identifying your need for internet access.